-12 of the largest machines and vehicles you've ever seen
+15 of the largest machines and vehicles you've ever seen

 Mankind is pretty good at creating mammoth machines to do our bidding and to make our lives easier.
 Things you might see in everyday life can be supersized to be even more efficient.

 Ginormous machines that take the skies, seas and more to undertake various tasks for a multitude of reasons.
-We're rounding up some of the biggest and best for you to marvel at.
+With the help of Surplex, we're rounding up some of the biggest and best for you to marvel at.

-This is the Antonov An-225 Mriya, a plane that is generally known to be the largest jet-engined aircraft in existence.
-It's a strategic airlift cargo plane that is able to take to the skies with a maximum weight of 640 metric tons.

-This aeroplane also has the largest wingspan of any aircraft and despite its massive size, it can reach a top speed of around 530 miles per hour.
-It's not only one of the largest machines ever built by man, it's also a modern marvel of technology, despite being quite old.
-It first took to the skies in 1988.

 Prelude FLNG - the largest gas platform